wavexx/facedetect/README.rst

 Development status and ideas
 ----------------------------

-Currently `facedetect` is a not much beyond a simple wrapper over the Haar Cascade classifier of OpenCV and the ``frontalface_alt2`` profile, which provided the best results in terms of accuracy/detection rate for the general, real life photos at my disposal.
+Currently `facedetect` is not much beyond a simple wrapper over the Haar Cascade classifier of OpenCV and the ``frontalface_alt2`` profile, which provided the best results in terms of accuracy/detection rate for the general, real life photos at my disposal.